microsoft/pxt/docs/translate/markdown.md

 ### Hints

 Similar to avatars, hints provide a bordered section to make a message stand out.
-Hints are formatted simimlar to avatars.
+Hints are formatted similar to avatars.

 ```
 ~ hint